airvlab/cathsim/README.md

 Features:
 - Supports haptic feedback on platforms that allow vibration
 - Compatible with VR platforms, providing haptic feedback for left and right hand controllers (if supported)
-- Easily customizable duration and intensity of the haptic feedback
+- Easily customisable duration and intensity of the haptic feedback

 How to Use:
 1. Attach the HapticFeedbackManager script to a GameObject in your Unity scene.
-2. Customize the haptic feedback duration and intensity by adjusting the hapticDuration and hapticIntensity variables in the Inspector.
+2. Customise the haptic feedback duration and intensity by adjusting the hapticDuration and hapticIntensity variables in the Inspector.
 3. Call the TriggerHapticFeedback method from your script or UI button click event to trigger haptic feedback.